Chapter 5. Installing the Red Hat Virtualization Manager

 /etc/hostsfile.
 You must ensure that the host names are resolvable.

 Add lines for the appliance itself and for this host to /etc/hosts on the engine VM?
-Note: ensuring that this host could resolve the engine VM hostname is still up to you (Yes, No)[No]
+Note: ensuring that this host could resolve the engine VM hostname is still up to you.
+Add lines to /etc/hosts?
+(Yes, No)[Yes]:

 Provide the name and TCP port number of the SMTP server, the email address used to send email notifications, and a comma-separated list of email addresses to receive these notifications.
 Alternatively, press Enter to accept the defaults: